tidylang2026/tidylang2026.github.io/4_submission_guidelines.md

 #### **5. Use of Pre-trained Models**

+The use of publicly available, pre-trained models is permitted and encouraged.
+This includes (but is not limited to):
+- Pre-trained speaker recognition models (e.g., models trained on VoxCeleb, VoxBlink, etc.)
+- Pre-trained ResNet architectures
+- Self-supervised learning (SSL) models (e.g., wav2vec2, HuBERT, WavLM, etc.)
+- Any other publicly available pre-trained models

-The use of publicly available, pre-trained models (e.g., models trained on VoxCeleb, VoxBlink, etc.) is permitted, provided their use is explicitly and thoroughly declared in the system description paper.
+All pre-trained models used must be explicitly and thoroughly declared in the system description paper, including their source, training data, and how they were integrated into the system.

 #### **6. Data Augmentation**